Accedian/datahub-api/web/sensors/v0.5/pvql.md

 Finally, the `RAW` clause lets you disable result aggregation and retrieve raw values stored in the database:

-    traffic BY application FROM transport RAW
+    traffic BY application.name FROM transport RAW

 This query does not return the total traffic for each application, but the traffic and application of each database record.